aaronbieber/bitdepth.show/content/episodes/bd004-how-the-algorithm-has-changed-art-and-how-it-hasn-t.md

 ---
-title: How "The Algorithm" has changed art...
-And how it hasn't
+title: "BD004: How \"The Algorithm\" has changed art...
+And how it hasn't"
 date: 2022-10-23T11:44:25-04:00
 ---